 Welcome to ROMhacking.net.
-If you're here reading this, it's because you're interested in knowing a little bit about the site, it's staff, and it's history (or at least I hope so!).
+If you're here reading this, it's because you're interested in knowing a little bit about the site, its staff, and its history (or at least I hope so!).
 I am Nightcrawler, the founder of this site, and I will be your guide to unlocking the mysteries behind just what is ROMhacking.net!
 Some of you may know me from Nightcrawler's Translation Corporation, others of you may not.
-But do know that I've been involved in ROMhacking (mainly translations) for about 10 years.
+But do know that I've been involved in ROMhacking (mainly translations) for around 20 years.
 I've virtually seen it all from the beginning, and was amongst the first to be involved in console video game translations.
 But that's not what you're here for, so let's get right down to it!

 Overview - The short version

 - The Merging of The Whirlpool

 - Work Continues and a Staff was Born